vidister/gimp-web/content/pages/meta.md

 So after some research I found the most ubiquitous Python Static Site Generator (SSG) to be [Pelican].
 Leveraging the existing language and infrastructure makes the most sense.

+#### Getting a build environment

+1. Install [Python].
+2.7.x is best, earlier versions are not supported.
+Only provisional support for 3.3+.
+2. Install [Pelican].
+Simplest method is simply: `pip install pelican`
+3. Install some extra components:
+    * For [Markdown] support:
+    pip install Markdown
+    * For fancy typography elements with [typogrify]:
+    pip install typogrify

 For detailed information refer to [the documentation](http://docs.getpelican.com/en/3.6.2/) for Pelican.